developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 ### Text Properties

-**Text -** Specifies the Button label (displayed text) for the selected Button. **Applies only if an image is NOT selected**.
+**Text -** Specifies the Button label (displayed text) for the selected Button. **<u>Must be blank if an image is selected</u> as button background**.

-**Font Size -** Specifies the font size (in points) of the Button label text for the selected Button.
+**Font Size -** Specifies the font size (in points) of the Button label text for the selected Button **(min = 10; max = 25)**.

 **TextColor -** Specifies the color of the Button label text for the selected button.

 **TextStyle –** Specifies the style of the Button label text for the selected button.
 Drop-down values: Normal, Bold, BoldItalic, Italic.

 **SecondaryText -** Specifies the secondary Button label displayed in the upper-right corner of the selected button.
-Indicates the key’s output or Action when long-pressed. **Applies only if an image is NOT specified**.
+Indicates the key’s output or Action when long-pressed. **<u>Must be blank if an image is selected</u> as button background**.

 ### Notes
 * The text input field accepts all characters, including Chinese.
 * All key-label text (including secondary text) is ignored if a key image is specified.
+* The font size used for a button label is dependent on the size of the button being labeled.
+To avoid automatic button resizing, select a font size appropriate for the size of the button.
-* The number and size of characters in the button text and secondary text fields should correspond to the key size to avoid automatic changes to the size.
+* The number and size of characters in the button text and secondary text fields should correspond to the key size to avoid automatic size changes.
+* The position of secondary text can exceed button height if the button is too small.
+To overcome this issue, increase button height.

 -----